dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Security Measures - Cryptography:</mark>

-When storing user sensitive information, encrypt it
+<mark style="background: #AD21D9;">When storing user sensitive information, encrypt it:</mark>
 - API provides a number of ciphers use them where possible
 - A secure random number generator is also provided.

 Most random number generators are pseudorandom and predictable

-Don’t implement your own encryption mechanism -likely be weaker than whatever is already there.
+Don’t implement your own encryption mechanism it likely be weaker than whatever is already there.

 <mark style="background: #AD21D9;">Android Encryption – Various levels:</mark>
 - Full Disk